Bas-Man/WorkScheduleAutomation/README.md

 ![TriggerStepFour](../media/Resources/TriggerStepFour.png?raw=true)

 ### <a name="known-issues"></a>Known Issues:
-1. If there is more than a single message in a thread.
+~~1.
+If there is more than a single message in a thread.
 The last message may not be processed.
-Resulting in the calendar and spreadsheet not being correct.
+Resulting in the calendar and spreadsheet not being correct.~~
-2. If the schedule is updated the next day.
+~~2.
+If the schedule is updated the next day.
 You will need to manually process the email.
-To do this.
-  1. Log in to gmail and remove the "Processed"  label from thread.
-  2. Switch to google script.
-Manaully run the nightlyProcess function.
+To do this.~~ ~~1.
+Log in to gmail and remove the "Processed"  label from thread.~~ ~~2.
+Switch to google script.
+Manaully run the nightlyProcess function.~~